Bonidia/Bonidia/README.md

 ⭐ AutoAI-Pandemics, which was selected as one of the most promising proposals (a total of 221 proposals from 47 countries following a rigorous review process (142 from Africa, 40 from Asia, 26 from LAC, 12 from MENA)) in a global competition, held by the Global South Artificial Intelligence for Pandemic and Epidemic Preparedness and Response Network - AI4PEP - 2023 - CAN$362,500.

+⭐ Our project, AutoAI-Pandemics, was the only initiative from our country (Brazil) selected among the top 21 ideas in a prestigious global call promoted by AI4PEP, IDRC, and the UK International Development.
+The project received a grant of CAD 206,400 to advance its mission of using AI for pandemic preparedness and equity in the Global South.

 ⭐ Google Latin America Research Awards (LARA), Google, 2021.
 Project: BioAutoML: Automated Feature Engineering for Classification of Biological Sequences.
 Elected by LARA-Google among the 24 most promising ideas in Latin America (24 awarded projects, from a base of 700 submissions).
 Scholarship: 2022-2023 (USD: 14.400,00).

 ⭐ InteliGente was awarded as the most transformative project (Open and Free Internet) in Latin America by the Regional Fund for Digital Innovation in Latin America and the Caribbean (FRIDA), receiving a $10,000 prize.